neocrym/neocrym-sphinx-theme/docs/recommendations.md

   Disclaimer: I am the creator and the primary maintainer of sphinx-inline-tabs.

 [sphinx-autobuild]
 : This project provides a live-reloading server, that rebuilds the documentation and refreshes any open pages automatically when changes are saved.
-This enables a much shorter feedback loop which can help boost productivity when writing documentation.
-Furo's development workflow is based on [uses this project](contributing/workflow.md#local-development-server).
+This enables a much shorter feedback loop which can help boost productivity when writing documentation. neocrym-sphinx-theme's development workflow is based on [uses this project](contributing/workflow.md#local-development-server).

   Disclaimer: I am the primary maintainer of sphinx-autobuild.